 I have a sarcastic sense of humor.
 My students continually tell me I am dry.
 I tell them “as dry as the Atacama.”
 They usually follow that up with an accusation that I am lame.
-I stand up and walk around the room just to prove them wrong.
+I stand up and walk around the room just to show them how wrong they are.

 I was once a pretty competitive runner.
 I am now a much less competitive runner but share my experiences as a high school cross country coach.